 44 South Portland Street

 Once you have been granted leave to remain in the UK, your support and housing from the Home Office will continue for a further 28 days.
 During this time (usually a few days to a week after you have received a positive decision), a member of staff from the Asylum and Refugee Service will contact you.
-They will help you with your benefits claim (if you are making one) and to access more permanent accommodation after your asylum support is due to finish.
+They will arrange a Housing Options interview with you and help you to access more permanent accommodation after your asylum support is due to finish.